-The Public Safety & Criminal Justice Committee seeks to ensure that Lebanon County's criminal justice system is accountable, transparent, protects everyone's constitutional rights, and works for the betterment of the community as a whole.
-The Committee has four active working groups:
+The Public Safety & Criminal Justice Committee seeks to ensure that our county's criminal justice system is accountable, protects everyone's constitutional rights, and works for the betterment of the community as a whole.
+The Committee has five active working groups:

 (2) The Lebanon County Correctional Facility (LCCF) Working Group

-(3) City of Lebanon Police Department and Mayor’s Office Working Group
+(3) City of Lebanon Police Department & Mayor’s Office Working Group,

-(4) Working Group on the Other 12 Municipal Police Departments in Lebanon County.
+(4) Working Group on the Other 12 Municipal Police Departments in Lebanon County, and (5) the Pardon Project Working Group.

 The PSCJ Committee meets at 7:00 pm on the 2nd & 4th Wednesdays of each month.